 - File Settings: I choose JPEG as the image format and sRGB for the colors space, which is the best for images used on the web.
 The quality is set to 60% which is enough.

-- Image Sizing: I resize all my images on the “Long Edge” to 1,500 pixels and a resolution of 72 pixels per inch.
+- Image Sizing: I resize all my images on the “Long Edge” to 1,500 pixels (make sure to fit this number to your theme) and a resolution of 72 pixels per inch.

 - Watermarking: Click “Watermark” if you want to add one to your images.
 I add a Watermark to all my images.
 It is the little heart in the lower right corner of my images.
 You can find the settings for Watermarking in the Print section of Lightroom.